sweeetland/lambda-hooks/README.md

 ## Related

 -   [**middy**](https://github.com/middyjs/middy) - A special mention needs to go out to the folks at Middy.
-This project has been heavily inspired by them and aims to solve the same problem.
+This project has been heavily inspired by them and solves the same problem.
--   [**lambda-api**](https://github.com/jeremydaly/lambda-api) - Another cool framework that brings the familiar syntax of frameworks like express & fastify but specifically designed for AWS lambda.
+-   [**lambda-api**](https://github.com/jeremydaly/lambda-api) - Another really cool framework that brings the familiar syntax of frameworks like express & fastify but specifically designed for AWS lambda.
 -   [**production-ready-serverless**](https://github.com/sweeetland/production-ready-serverless) - a boilerplate starter project complete with Serverless, TypeScript, lambda-hooks & more...